facebook/react-native-website/docs/integration-with-existing-apps.md

 #### The Magic: `ReactRootView`

-You need to add some native code in order to start the React Native runtime and get it to render something.
+Let's add some native code in order to start the React Native runtime and tell it to render our JS component.
 To do this, we're going to create an `Activity` that creates a `ReactRootView`, starts a React application inside it and sets it as the main content view.

 > If you are targetting Android version <5, use the `AppCompatActivity` class from the `com.android.support:appcompat` package instead of `Activity`.